Álvaro Manrique de Zúñiga, 1st Marquess of Villamanrique: His fall

-The bishop of Puebla, Pedro Romanos, was named visitador (royal inspector) to deal with the crisis.
+The bishop of Puebla, Diego de Romano, was named visitador (royal inspector) to deal with the crisis.
 Romanos was an enemy of Manrique, because of their opposite sides in the earlier secular-regular conflict.
 He worked passionately to oppose the viceroy, and seized his property.
 This seizure was subsequently lifted by the Council of the Indies, but that ruling was ignored in New Spain, and the viceroy was consigned to poverty.

 Manrique continued as viceroy until January, 1590, when his successor, Luis de Velasco, marqués de Salinas arrived in Mexico City to take over the administration.
 Manrique was forced to remain a few more years in New Spain, as the subject of a lawsuit.
 He was still destitute, and also ill.
 He was finally able to return to Spain and seek restitution, but he died shortly after reaching Madrid, impoverished and bitter.